Diversiam90815/TheOrchestra/README.md

 **The Orchestra** is a C++20 / JUCE desktop application for studying the instruments of the symphony orchestra.
-Pick a family, pick an instrument, and see its range on a real staff, its registers coloured along a piano roll, the techniques it supports, the roles it plays, and the repertoire it is known for, then play it back from the sampler with your MIDI keyboard.
+Pick a family, pick an instrument, and see its range on a real staff, its registers coloured along a piano roll, the techniques it supports, the roles it typically plays, and the repertoire it is known for, then play it back from the sampler with your MIDI keyboard.

-It is built as an orchestration reference that you can hear, rather than one you only read.

 ## Showcase